wasn-eu/CubeCell_Getting_Started/README.md

 If the switch is now closed, all sensor data is send.

 To see if the trigger for sending a package was the timer or the external trigger there is the variable trigger in the decoder.
-If this variable is 1 then sending was triggerd by timer, if the variable i 0 then sending was triggert from the external trigger.
+If this variable is 1 then sending was triggerd by timer, if the variable i 0 then sending was triggerd from the external trigger.

 ## Connecting a battery to the CubeCell Capsule